webdevjeffus/drop-in-css/docs/tutorial.md

 We'll go through each section rule-by-rule.

-### Google Font Link
+### Import Commands
-The first section of the **drop-in.css** file contains a commented-out copy of the link to the fonts used by the stylesheet.
-The link is created by the Google Fonts website when you select a set of fonts for use in a website; this copy is saved here for convenience, to keep it handy when linking the **drop-in.css** stylesheet into a project.
-This entire section can be deleted from the CSS file without affecting the functionality of the stylesheet, once you're sure the font link is working properly.
+The first section of the **drop-in.css** file contains commands that load resources used by the stylesheet.
+The first @import command loads a minified version of **normalize.css** from cdnjs.cloudflare.com, so you won't need to store and serve that file from your own server.
+The second @import command loads the fonts used in **drop-in.css**, which are provided for free by [Google Fonts](https://www.google.com/fonts).

-Instructions for choosing fonts for use with **drop-in.css** are included in the [Design Styles](#design-styles) section of this document, below.
+Instructions for [replacing the fonts](#replacing-the-fonts) used by **drop-in.css** are included in the Design Styles section of this document, below.

 ### Utility Styles
 This section includes an assortment of rules that **drop-in.css** applies throughout your app to display it properly.
 For the most part, they use single-tag selectors; apart from that, they don't have anything to do with one another.